 Individuals who self-direct their services are afforded a great amount of flexibility, and pay for those services with funds from a Personal Resource Account (PRA).

 The PRA is a resource level determined by the individual’s assessed needs, and the dollar amount varies for each person.
 You can self-direct some or all of your services.
 If you self-direct your services, you will be assisted by a group of people who advocate for your best interests and support your success, called a circle of support.
-Family members, staff, friends and others can participate in the circle of support, along with your service coordinator.
+Family members, friends, staff and others can participate in the circle of support, along with your Care Manager.
 Circles of support can be as small as a few people, or they can be large.
 You are at the “center” of the circle, and members communicate on an ongoing basis to discover, discuss, and plan the best way to meet your needs and fulfill your personal goals.